ankushKun/ar-contractor/README.md

+# NOTE: This was a prototype built in 3 days, please checkout [BetterIDEa](https://github.com/ankushKun/betterIDE) for the latest version

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.